OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 optional.

 The *iotype* attribute is required for all public variables regardless of type.
-It's sole function is to tell the framework whether the variable should be treated as an input or an output.
+Its sole function is to tell the framework whether the variable should be treated as an input or an output.
 Presently, the only two options for this attribute are 'in' and 'out'.